psidnell/ofexport2/doc/templates/README.md

     of2 -pi 'flagged && !available && taskCount > 1'

-These expressions can provide fine grained control of what's printed.
+Using filter expressions it's possible to get fine grained control of what's printed.

 # Reference #